-Carina Bañuelos-Harrison, Assistant Manager
+Carina Bañuelos-Harrison, Manager

 Carina has worked as a public art administrator and curator.
 At the University of Colorado, Boulder, she studied studio arts with a focus in photography.
 Carina is thrilled to bring her art expertise and her perspective as a Latinx artist to the School of Botanical Art & Illustration.

-Liz Edwards, Teaching Production Assistant
+Liz Edwards, Teaching Production Coordinator

 Since graduating from the University of Denver with a degree in cognitive neuroscience and subsequently pursuing several years of art training, Liz has worked as a freelance artist and scientific illustrator, specializing in charcoal, graphite and colored pencil works.
 Liz’s driving passions center around utilizing art and communication to make the scientific world an accessible and inclusive space for all people, and Liz is excited to bring these passions into the School of Botanical Art & Illustration.